kkaktusenok/Terraform-AWS-Minecraft-Platform/README.md

 This project implements a fully automated, scalable, and secure Minecraft server platform on AWS using **Infrastructure as Code (IaC)** principles.

-The goal is to demonstrate a robust CI/CD pipeline for managing an **Immutable Infrastructure** architecture.
+The goal is to demonstrate a robust process for managing an **Immutable Infrastructure** architecture.

 ---